What is Status Bar in Excel?

 For a layman, the person status bar is very helpful as a person need not know the equations in excel for calculating various calculation and just have a quick view while looking just at the status bar.

 Status Bar can also be customized.
 Just right click on the status bar and click on the options we need to have some quick view about it.

 In the above screenshot currently, Average Count Sum and other options are checked.

 How to Use Status Bar in Excel? (with Examples)

-Let us learn the use of Status Bar by a few examples.
+Let us learn the use of the Status Bar by a few examples.

 We will consider that the user has very little knowledge about the formulas to calculate the total marks and the average marks scored by the student in his exams.

-- Now while looking at this status bar, User can input the values of the average marks and total marks.
+- Now, while looking at this status bar, the user can input the values of the average marks and total marks.

 - Let us calculate the average and sum by the formulas to check whether the values shown by the status bar is correct or not.